officernd/winston-elasticsearch/README.md

   }
 }
 ```

-The `@timestamp` is generated in the transformer.
-Note that in current logstash versions, the only "standard fields" are @timestamp and @version,
+Note that in current logstash versions, the only "standard fields" are
-anything else ist just free.
+`@timestamp` and `@version`, anything else is just free.

-A custom trunsformer function can be provided in the options hash.
+A custom transformer function can be provided in the options hash.

 ## Events